Queen Mary Hospital (Hanmer Springs): The Soldiers' Block

 Plaque to commemorate construction of verandah in 1917.

 The double-rotunda block was designed by the architects Hoggard, Prouse and Gummer.
 Similar style buildings were built in Featherston, Wellington and Rotorua but the Hanmer building is the only one remaining.
 It was opened in 1916 and contained two wards each of which had 60 beds.
 The wards were in the two rotunda at either end of the building which were connected by a long corridor containing single rooms.
 A large central hall in the middle was for meals, recreation and socialising.
 The two wards were called Joffre and Kitchener, after General Joffre and Lord Kitchener.
 The dining hall was named after the British nurse Edith Cavell.
 In 1917 a verandah was added to the front of the building, paid for by Duncan Rutherford.

+After the Second World War more than 150 returned servicemen were housed in the Soldiers' Block.
 Male patients were accommodated in the block until the 1950s when the Rutherford Ward was finished.
 After that it was used for the therapy programme including occupational therapy from the 1950s to 1999, a school and special therapy programme for adolescents, the Hanmer Springs Village Library, and from 1990 the Taha Māori Treatment Programme.
 The renovated building has become a community facility.

+The building was designed as to provide as much sunlight and airflow as possible, with the belief that sunlight and good airflow would help to heal the patients.
+The building has an octagonal shape with a high roof.

 The block is protected by a New Zealand Heritage Category I status.